+Lack of effective cooperation from key Centre will be positioned as essentially nonstakeholders - some may seek to compete with competitive and will promote collaborative effort. the Centre Governance will be highly consultative.
 Lack of uptake of Centre programs, advice etc Federal funds will be used to ensure that Centre's programs are high quality and soundly based on research.
 Centre will put major effort into communications and promotion.
 Under-performing investments UTS will adopt a conservative approach and has a sound track record Reduced support from partners Consortium members have made firm commitments that are within their demonstrated capacity.
-Range of partners means that responsibilities can be reallocated if necessary.
+Range of partners means that responsibilities can be re- allocated if necessary.

-4. Achievement against 2010 Key Deliverables
+4. Achievement against 2011 Key Deliverables